Tuesday, July 1, 2025

 "That's where she's from.
 Believe it or not, the sadist was a relief from the world I inhabited, even if it was 10 years of her using me for target practice, plunking the bell with large rounds, shotgun blasts.
 You never hear the shot slamming into the bell.
 Just the bellowing to be heard.”

-“It is a matter of trust.”
+“It is a matter of trust between you and me.”

 “It's more about restraint in every direction.
 The shame - - “